Modcrab/Brew_With_A_View/smoke_test.md

 - try and open meditation when swinging your sword
 - try and open meditation when on roach
 - try and open meditation in combat
-- check meditation is interrupted by combat
+- (PS5) check that sign R2 haptics are removed during meditation and restored after
 - (keyboard only) open meditation via hotkey (N)
 - (keyboard only) testing clicking button prompts in meditation menu